Virginia Indigent Defense Commission

-The Virginia Indigent Defense Commission (VIDC) provides legal defense to indigent clients accused of crimes.
+The Virginia Indigent Defense Commission (VIDC) provides legal defense to those accused of crimes unable to afford a private lawyer.
 VIDC operates 28 offices across the Commonwealth of Virginia.
 VIDC also manages the certification of public defenders and court-appointed attorneys throughout Virginia and provides training to defense attorneys.

+VIDC relies on a non-traditional "holistic" approach that also sees attorneys arranging social supports, addiction services and other assistance for those accused of crime, to reduce recidivism rates.

 History

 Public Defender Commission (1972–2004)

-In 1972, the Virginia General Assembly piloted two public defender offices to determine if the offices would work better than appointing private attorneys to cases with indigent clients.
+In 1972, the Virginia General Assembly piloted two Public Defender offices to determine if they would work better than appointing private attorneys to cases with indigent clients.
 The Staunton office was opened first, followed by the Virginia Beach office a few months later.
 The first chief public defender of the Staunton office, Coy M. Kiser, Jr. started the office with one investigator, a secretary, and two part-time assistant public defenders.
 Kiser was appointed to a judgeship two years later and was replaced by William E. Bobbitt, who served in the Staunton office for over thirty years.

 Virginia Indigent Defense Commission (2004–present)

-The VIDC was established by statute in 2004 and replaced the Public Defender Commission.
+Following the American Bar Association's "scathing report on the state of indigent defense in Virginia", the VIDC was established by statute in 2004 and replaced the Public Defender Commission.
 The VIDC replaced court-appointed lawyers in death penalty cases with full-time public defenders.
 David Johnson was named Executive Director of the agency in 2005.